Serbia in the Eurovision Song Contest 2009: Competing entries

+Shows

 Semi-final

 The semi-final took place on 7 March 2009 where twenty songs competed.
 The ten qualifiers for the final were decided by a combination of votes from a jury panel consisting of Jelena Jovičić (actress), Jovan Maljoković (musician and composer) and Ivan Ivačković (rock critic), and the Serbian public via SMS voting.
 Eurovision contestants Regina, Igor Cukrov and Andrea, Next Time, Andrea Demirović, and Quartissimo and Martina, which would represent Bosnia and Herzegovina, Croatia, Macedonia, Montenegro and Slovenia in 2009, respectively, were featured as guest performers during the show.

-Following the semi-final, "Moje odbrane" performed by Ivana Selakov, which was initially announced as non-qualifiers during the show, was reinstated to the final due to technical errors in the public vote, where only votes cast during the first five minutes of the 10 minute voting period were counted.
-Originally, "Bili smo najlepši" performed by Ana Nikolić was also reinstated as a finalist, but Nikolić refused to participate in the final.
+Following the semi-final, RTS announced that Ana Nikolić and Ivana Selakov, who were both originally announced as non-qualifiers during the show, would be reinstated to the final due to technical errors in the public vote, where only votes cast during the first five minutes of the 10 minute voting period were counted.
+Only Selakov ultimately agreed to participate in the final.